frequency-chain/frequency/designdocs/user-handles.md

 * For each base handle requested, a storage map will be created with a randomly generated start index (in to the shuffled array) and a current index.
 The current index will be incremented each time a new suffix is requested.
 * When the current index reaches the start index, all suffixes are exhausted and an error is returned.
 * Query the chain to check which values are available, check if the handle with the suffix is available.
-* Choose an available value and attempt to claim it by submitting the full handle with the suffix to the chain.
+* Choose an available value and attempt to claim it by submitting the display handle with the suffix to the chain.
 * Chain validates the handle and suffix and maps the handle to the ```msa_id```.
 * Chain maintains a reverse mapping from handle to msa for offchain use.